Vermunds/SkyrimSoulsRE/README.md

 - Combat alert overlay for warning the user for dangers.
 - Optionally disable background blur of menus.
 - Optionally also unpause only if not in combat.
-- Fully customizable through an included .ini file.
+- Fully customizable in-game or through an included .ini file.
 - Fixed crashes and race conditions from earlier versions of similar mods.

 ## Download
 Available on [Nexusmods](https://www.nexusmods.com/skyrimspecialedition/mods/27859) or via Github Releases.

-## INI Configuration
+## Configuration

-The configuration file is located at:

-`<Skyrim install folder>/Data/SKSE/Plugins/SkyrimSoulsRE.ini`

-The configuration file is fully commented for clarity.
-Lines starting with `#` are comments and have no effect in-game.
-Delete the .ini file and launch the game once to regenerate the defaults in case you lost them.
-Note that some mod managers may place this file in different locations than the one above.
-In this case, refer to the documentation of your mod manager of choice.
+The settings can be changed in-game, in the settings menu of either SKSE Menu Framework or Fuzz's Legally Intelligible Core Kit, or in `Data/SKSE/Plugins/SkyrimSoulsRE.ini`.
+Changes made in the menu are saved to the same file.

 ## Information for mod creators
 ### Papyrus changes